OpenCamp-cc/opencamp.cc/content/docs/faq.md

     - You have opted for a monthly payment and made your first payment prior to the start of the class
     - Your refund will cover week 3 and week 4, minus Stripe fees (see [i])

-    If you have opted to pay for the entire bootcamp, your refunds will cover week 3, week 4, and the remaining 5 months, minus Stripe fees.
+    If you have opted to pay for the entire course, your refunds will cover week 3, week 4, and the remaining weeks, minus Stripe fees.

 **Companies or Sponsors**

-- Why should we hire from open camp graduates?

-    Unlike other Bootcamps, all learning and training materials used by open camp are open source and available for audit.
-Apart from technical skills, our students are required to gain proficiency in soft skills through peer sharing and discussions that will allow them to work successfully in modern software development teams.

-    If you are interested in discussing how open camp might be able to help your hiring needs, please reach out to Victor (victor@opencamp.cc) for a discussion.

 - Are we able to sponsor students for open camp?

     Thank you for supporting open camp.
 Yes, there are two sponsorship methods available:

     - Tuition fee sponsorship: cover partial / full tuition fee for the student(s)
-    - Hiring sponsorship: hire our graduates as interns or full-time employees and you can “refund” the tuition fee (partial / full) to our graduates directly, eg. sign-on bonus.
+    - Hiring sponsorship: hire our graduates and you can “refund” the tuition fee (partial / full) to our graduates directly, eg. sign-on bonus.

 **I have other questions!**